Walmart Cashier Interview Questions

 Interviewers ask this question because they want to know if your long-term career goals align with Walmart’s business objectives – retail.
 They also want to know if hired for the position you will stay put in this role.

-• For example, in five years I want to find a challenging position in retail management.
-I feel Walmart is a great place to grow my career and I feel if I work hard, I can get to this level.
+• For example, in five years, I want to find a challenging position in retail management.
+I feel Walmart is a great place to grow my career, and if I work hard, I can get to this level.

-If you are a student make sure to let the interviewer know that you plan on staying longer than a year.
+If you are a student, let the interviewer know you plan on staying longer than a year.

-• For example, I am currently studying business administration and I would like to find a position that can help me pay for college.
-I will graduate in 3 years and I feel working at Walmart during this time will teach me a lot about business.
+• For example, I am studying business administration and would like to find a position to help me pay for college.
+I will graduate in 3 years, and working at Walmart during this time will teach me much about business.

 Tip!
-Have a look at Walmart Jobs and find a position you can see yourself doing in five years.
+Look at Walmart Jobs and find a position you can do in five years.

 Strengths and Weaknesses